How Much Should I Pay Someone For SEO?

 We ❤️ on-page optimization, and have been doing it for years.
 A lot of agencies look at it as a “one and done” tactic, and it’s something they do for a site at launch and don’t speak of it again.
 The fact is that just about every addition to your site should be optimized, and your entire site should be updated on a regular basis.
 Why?
 Well, simply put, the search phrases that people use evolve over time, and sometimes pretty drastically.
 Keyword research should be performed regularly, and the entire website should be updated on a regular basis with the new key phrases and other, newer SEO best practices.

 Pricing for on-page optimization is hard to nail down, since it’s obviously very dependent on the size of the website.
 It also depends on how deep you go – once you start getting into technical SEO, you can go down a very large rabbit hole (too deep to include in this article; take a look at our post on technical SEO for more details).
 For basic, best practices optimization, you can plan on a half-hour to an hour per page.
 So for a 20 page website, costs can exceed $3,000.
-Pro tip: if you are having a new site built, much of this work can be done as part of the new site architecture and save most of this expense.
+Pro tip: If you’re building a new site, make SEO part of the structure from day one.
+It’s way cheaper than retrofitting.

 Unlike most SEO fees, on-page optimization is typically billed each time it’s performed, unless ongoing optimization/content marketing (more on that later) is part of a monthly campaign.